 Father Elijah: "Attack?
 No, not attack them.
 Wipe the slate clean.
 Make the Mojave like it was meant to be... undisturbed by man.
 I'll send the Cloud, the Holograms.
 Bring ruin in my hands until only I stand atop the HELIOS One tower again.
 I'll scour Hoover Dam with the Cloud, rain its walls with spears from the sun... with an army of Old World ghosts behind me, Holograms all.
 I'll kill them until it's only me, me alone... in a quiet world.
-In a world that's nothing like what happened at HELIOS One."Complete Monsters from the Fallout franchise.
+In a world that's nothing like what happened at HELIOS One."

 —Fallout: New Vegas: Dead Money